How Quantum Computing Could Transform Semiconductors : A Completed Guide

 Will quantum computers replace traditional semiconductor chips?

-How does artificial intelligence relate to quantum computing?
+What ties artificial intelligence to quantum computing?

 Conclusion